-I can get good reports on various aspects of our marketing efforts, depending on the tool that were using for that particular effort (Raven Tools, SEMRush, Google Analytics, ActiveCampaign, and others).
-At the end of the day, I need a space where the restrictions of my reporting tools do not get my way, and I can place information from various sources all in one spot.
+I can get good reports on various aspects of our marketing efforts, depending on the tool that we’re using for that particular effort (Raven Tools, SEMRush, Google Analytics, ActiveCampaign, and others).
+At the end of the day, I need a space where the restrictions of my reporting tools do not get in my way, and I can place information from various sources all in one spot.

 Here are a few of the things that I look at on a regular basis.
 Again, anyone point of information in my dashboard is useful, but it is the full picture of all the stats together that helps me understand what it is I need to improve.

 I look at our marketing efforts in different groupings.
 The first group would be the stuff that is external to our website.
 The next group would be all of the assets and materials available from our website.
 The last group is the sales results from all of this work.

 My Marketing Dashboard (in progress)

 In the External category, I want to know how people are hearing about us.
 This may include a few of the following stats:

 - Social Media Engagement

 - Keyword Ranking